-This non-smoked ham is bland in flavor, as it is simply boiled or steamed.
+This non-smoked ham is bland in flavor as it is simply boiled or steamed.
 It is most often used for lunch meat.

 A popular component of antipasto platters, this Italian cured ham is soaked in wine during aging.
-It is lean and rosy red, with a clean, delicate flavor.
+It is lean and rosy red with a clean, delicate flavor.

-This ham's name comes from an Old Northern French word "Gambe," for the hind leg of the pig, and is popular in Great Britain.
+This ham's name comes from an Old Northern French word "gambe" for the hind leg of the pig and is popular in Great Britain.
 It may or may not be smoked and must be cooked before eating.

-Honey- or Maple-Cured Ham
+Honey or Maple Ham

 Prosciutto (Italian Ham)

-The meat of prosciutto, which means "ham" in Italian, is seasoned, salt-cured, and air-dried.
+Prosciutto, which means "ham" in Italian, is seasoned, salt-cured, air-dried, and pressed to form a dense, firm texture.
 It is not smoked.
-The meat is pressed into a dense, firm texture.
-Prosciutto di Parma is true prosciutto from the Parma region of Italy.
-Other varieties are now made in the U.S.
+Pricey Prosciutto di Parma is true prosciutto from the Parma region of Italy.
+Prosciutto is generally eaten as-is or added at the end of cooking.

 Once made in Scotland, this term now refers to uncooked, boneless, mildly cured hams sold in casings.